 The right defense attorney will work with you to identify a possible alibi or DNA evidence that swings in your favor.
-A good attorney will also know how to prove that you are a person of good character and that it’s unlikely that you committed the alleged criminal sexual conduct, or establish other ways to weaken the prosecutor’s evidence.
+A good attorney will also know how to prove that you are a person of good character and that it is unlikely that you committed the alleged criminal sexual conduct, or establish other ways to weaken the prosecutor’s evidence.

-Why You Need an Attorney When Facing Assault with Intent to Commit Criminal Sexual Conduct
+Why You Need an Attorney when Facing Assault with Intent to Commit Criminal Sexual Conduct

 Many offenders make the mistake of starting their sexual crimes offense charges without legal representation for fear of stigmatization, which can significantly affect their case.
 However, that should not be the case.

 As soon as you get arrested for sexual offenses, the first rule is not to talk with law enforcement officers until you have a lawyer with you (find out what it means when a detective calls you here).

 Speaking to the police without a lawyer puts you at the risk of saying something that can incriminate you, making an already bad situation worse.